 Sofia Scarlat

-January of 2025, I am working on and thinking about the following:1.
-Understanding crisis + breakdowns in social systems through a cybernetics/ communication systems POV.
-How do we prevent conflict, leverage collective intelligence today?
-I am building a lab out of the betaworks office.
-See a manifesto in that link.correlated: thinking about liquid identity and various levels of reality (blog posts linked).2.
+March of 2025, I am working on and thinking about the following:1.
+Redesign of humanitarian interventions, what conflict prevention and support for communities on a large scale look like today.
+Building self-governance and anti-autocratic resilience tools and research, in a third space derived from the principles of traditional interventions + decentralization of vertical power and information structures.
+I am building a lab.2.
 War correspondency and video fact-finding for mass atrocities, working on several documentaries and articles.3.
 Negotiations and mediation at the UN on SDGs, particularly relating to goals 5, 11, and 16.
-Come say hi at the ECOSOC Partnership Forum (Feb.5) and CSW69 (10-21 March).4.
-Ideation stage re: deployable government.If you're working on related things, I'd love to hear from you.
+Come say hi at CSW69 (10-21 March).If you're working on related things, I'd love to hear from you.
 Please let me know, also, if there's anything I can help you with as well.